ucsb-eri/rt2zammad/README.md

   * An example of this file is at config.php.example, a copy should be made to config.php and then modified to fit the use case
 * Combined the three separate scripts into a single utility that takes a subcommand argument
   * create-tickets  - create tickets
+    * Really the only portion we used in the end.
   * assign-customer - believe this assigns customers/requestors after import
-    * may not be needed if requestors are attached correctly during create-tickets (not happening so far)
+    * may not be needed if requestors are attached correctly during create-tickets (which seemed to happen for us)
     * seems to require a zammad db to be in same dbms as RT db (only users table required) to provide a mapping of user/customer ids from '''rt''' to '''zammad'''
-  * merge-tickets   - need to scope out what this actually does
+  * merge-tickets
+    * Looked like this was designed to merge tickets after an initial import using create-tickets
+    * Did not work for us, api always complained
+    * The --merge option (see below) helps to even avoid the need for it
+    * Was needed because original/default operation uses RT Ticket.id which uses pre-merge ticket ids.
+      * --merge operation utilizes Ticket.EffectiveId so that all transactions for the EffectiveId get processed into the already merged tickets id.
 * Added --verbose flag (not really implemented yet though)
 * Added --debug flag that provides extra debugging output
 * Added --test flag that does a sorta dry run so that the destination API does not get any requests